-Polysomnography (PSG) followed by a multiple sleep latency test (MSLT) performed the day after may be considered medically necessary in the evaluation of suspected narcolepsy or idiopathic hypersomnia if obstructive sleep apnea has been ruled out.
+- I. Polysomnography (PSG) and a multiple sleep latency test (MSLT) performed on the day after the PSG may be considered medically necessary in the evaluation of suspected narcolepsy or idiopathic hypersomnia.

-Polysomnography may be considered medically necessary when evaluating patients with parasomnias when there is a history of sleep-related injurious or potentially injurious disruptive behaviors.
+- II.
+PSG may be medically necessary when evaluating individuals with parasomnias when there is a history of sleep-related injurious or potentially injurious disruptive behaviors.

-Polysomnography may be considered medically necessary when a diagnosis of periodic limb movement disorder is considered when all of the following are met:
+- III.
+PSG may be medically necessary when a diagnosis of periodic limb movement disorder is considered when all of the following are met:

-- A complaint of repetitive limb movement during sleep by the patient or an observer
+- A. A complaint of repetitive limb movement during sleep by the individual or an observer

-- No other concurrent sleep disorder, including untreated obstructive sleep apnea, narcolepsy, restless legs syndrome, or rapid eye movement sleep behavior disorder
+- B. No other concurrent sleep disorder

-- At least one of the following is present:
+- C. At least one of the following is present:

-- o Frequent awakenings
+- 1. Frequent awakenings

-- o Fragmented sleep
+- 2. Fragmented sleep

-- o Difficulty maintaining sleep
+- 3. Difficulty maintaining sleep

-- o Excessive daytime sleepiness
+- 4. Excessive daytime sleepiness

+- IV.
+PSG for the diagnosis of periodic limb movement disorder is considered investigational when there is concurrent untreated obstructive sleep apnea, restless legs syndrome, narcolepsy, or rapid eye movement sleep behavior disorder.

-Polysomnography is considered investigational for the diagnosis of non-respiratory sleep disorders not meeting the criteria above, including but not limited to:
+- V. PSG is considered investigational for the diagnosis of non-respiratory sleep disorders not meeting the criteria above, including but not limited to any of the following:

-- Depression
+- A. Depression

-- Nightmare disorder
+- B. Nightmare disorder

-- Noninjurious disorders of arousal
+- C. Noninjurious disorders of arousal

-- Sleep-related bruxism
+- D. Sleep-related bruxism

+NOTE: Refer to Appendix A to see the policy statement changes (if any) from the previous version.